RaphaelHartmann/rtmpt/README.md

 ```
 After the installation of GSL is complete you can install `rtmpt`:

-This is possible via the *R* package [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and the command `devtools::install_github("RaphaelHartmann/rtmpt@master")` in *R* **or** with the following steps:
+This is possible either

+- with the *R* package [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and the command `devtools::install_github("RaphaelHartmann/rtmpt@master")` in *R* **or**
+- with the following steps:

     1. Download all the source files from the `rtmpt` package above

     2. In the terminal change directory via `$ cd ~/Downloads` (assuming the *rtmpt* source folder is in /Downloads)

     3. Execute:
 ```
 R CMD build rtmpt
 R CMD INSTALL rtmpt_<XYZ>.tar.gz
 ```
 where XYZ stands for the version number.

-If the error "libgsl.so.23: cannot open shared object file: No such file or directory" occurs while testing the `rtmpt` package, run also `$ sudo ldconfig -v` in the terminal
+- If the error "libgsl.so.23: cannot open shared object file: No such file or directory" occurs while testing the `rtmpt` package, run also `$ sudo ldconfig -v` in the terminal

 ### MacOS
 Short instruction for installing rtmpt on MacOS: